marthinwurer/gcmiipy/README.md

 central difference: change every dA/dx into (A(x+h) - A(x-h)) / (2 * h) where h is the change in x and A is the function

+Do that with all partial derivatives, including gradient.